johnnybender/SaludyVidaSuClinica/README.md

 * All Su Clinica patients who are part of the Salud y Vida program who have not been prescribed diabetes medication

 *Notes:*
+* Three columns for HbA1c values:
+* 1: Su Clinica-only LOINC code
-* Make sure to put Su Clinica HbA1c and Salud y Vida HbA1c in columns side-by-side
+* 2: Salud y Vida survey values
+* 3: WC Lab HbA1c value

 *For all other views:*
 * Salud y Vida enrolled during time period specified